-Participants must be citizens and permanent residents of Spain, graduates in engineering or science from a university in Catalonia, speak and write fluently in both Catalan and Spanish, and be able to succeed in courses taught in English.
+Participants must be citizens and permanent residents of Spain, legal residents of Catalonia for at least the last 12 months, graduates in engineering or science from a university in Catalonia, speak and write fluently in both Catalan and Spanish, and be able to succeed in courses taught in English.

-Each fellow will pursue an M.S. thesis or Ph.D. dissertation in the general area of bioengineering, with a co-advisor or committee member from a biological or health-science department in addition to the primary faculty advisor from an engineering department.
+Each fellow will pursue an M.S. thesis or Ph.D. dissertation (Ph.D. students must complete an M.S. on the way to the Ph.D.; in this case, no M.S. thesis is required, only the Ph.D. dissertion), with the primary faculty advisor from an engineering or computer science department.
 Balsells fellows will receive a competitive monthly stipend, as well as payment of tuition, fees, and health insurance.

 To apply for the Balsells Graduate Fellowship Program you need to: